AlexanderTheDev1/AlexanderTheDev-Portfolio/README.md

 # AlexanderTheDev-Portfolio
 Hello,
-I am an Aspiring Junior Web Developer here you can find my portfolio website in its early stages, you are free to suggest changes and improvements!
+I am an Aspiring Junior Web Developer!
+Here you can find my portfolio website in its early stages, you are free to suggest changes and improvements!

 ## License